Remember that some stress is normal

 Don’t panic before the exam.
 Stay away from anyone who is stressing loudly or revising frantically, they’ll only make you feel nervous too.

-Practice old exam papers as if they were the real thing and time yourself so that you can complete the papers within the allotted time.
+Practice past exam papers as if they were the real thing and time yourself so that you can complete the papers within the allotted time.

 Don’t overdo the caffeine (especially energy drinks or caffeine tablets) – it can cause heart palpitations and panic attacks.